- Prerequisites

 Step 5.
 Create alarm

-Now our alarm rule is active (see Step 4), and we should send new telemetry on behalf of the device (see Step 2) to trigger the alarm.
 Note that the temperature value should be 26 or higher to raise the alarm.
-Once we send new temperature reading, we should immediately see a new alarm on our dashboard.
+Once we send a new temperature reading, we should immediately see a new alarm on our dashboard.

 - Notice that the new temperature telemetry causes a new active alarm.